;

 3. Spread in a single layer on mesh-lined dehydrator trays.

 4. Dry at 135°F (57°C) for 8-12 hours, depending on humidity.
-Rhubarb should feel dry and leathery with no moisture inside when broken open.
+When broken open, rhubarb should feel dry and leathery with no moisture inside.
 If in doubt, dry until the pieces are crisp.

 5. Turn the dehydrator off and let the rhubarb cool overnight.
-Keep in a glass jar with a tightly sealing lid.
-Store in a dark, dry cupboard for up to one year.
+Store it in a glass jar with a tightly sealed lid in a dark, dry cupboard for up to one year.

 To Rehydrate Dried Rhubarb